-This reserve records the cumulative value of employee and director services received for the issue of share options.
+This reserve records the cumulative value of employee service received for the issue of share options.
 When the option is exercised the amount in the share option reserve is transferred to share capital.

-At 30 June 2020, Peninsula Ports Pty Ltd has 250,000 vested ordinary share options outstanding and 610,000 ordinary share options which are yet to vest.
-During the year, an expense of \$298,412 for the share options issued has been recognised.
+At 30 June 2021, Peninsula Ports Pty Ltd has 1,250,000 vested ordinary share options outstanding and 2,008,961 ordinary share options which are yet to vest.
+During the year, an expense of \$953,474 (2020: \$298,412) for the share options issued has been recognised.

-21 Share-based Payments
+19 Share-based Payments

-The Group established a Share Option Plan during the financial year for directors, key management personnel ("KMP") and some advisors of Peninsula Ports Pty Ltd, to remunerate Directors in lieu of Director fees, motivate and attract KMP and remunerate advisors.
+The Group established a Share Option Plan during the last financial year for directors, key management personnel ("KMP") and some advisors of Peninsula Ports Pty Ltd, to remunerate Directors in lieu of Director fees, motivate and attract KMP and remunerate advisors.
 The options are issued for no consideration and carry no entitlements to voting rights or dividends of the Company.
+During the 2021 financial year, the Company has further issued 1,398,961 share options to convertible noteholders in lieu of Convertible Note interest payable up to 30 June 2022.
+These options are valued at nil due to going concern issues of the Company.